 What this study adds?

-At 6 months, children who received LP in addition to SMC had better physical function, fatigue and less anxiety.
+At 6 months, children who received LP in addition to specialist medical care (SMC) had better physical function, fatigue and less anxiety.

 At 12 months, children who received LP in addition to SMC had better fatigue, anxiety, depression and school attendance.